dapperfu/vibe_eucher/README.md

 3. **Permission errors**
    - Make sure you have write permissions in the project directory

+4. **"euchre command not found"**
+   - If using pip installation, ensure the virtual environment is activated
+   - Try running `which euchre` to verify the command location

 ### Getting Help

 - Run `euchre --help` for command-line help